 Canada has the benefit of size on its side, more space equals more to see; more cities, bigger mountains and richer wildlife.
 However, Canada’s vastness can also be its drawback, visitors have to cover great distances between stops and most have to make the choice between East or West.
 This being said, if time is of no issue and you’re the type of person who enjoys the journey as much as the destination, then Canada is for you!
 If you’re not keen on those long drives, you can still experience incredible dramatic scenery and epic adventures on a smaller scale in New Zealand, where breath-taking beaches, vineyards, mountains, lakes and more are all packed into two islands just larger than our own sceptered isle.

-If you want to speak to one of our Personal Travel Experts about a holiday to Canada or New Zealand, just give us a call on 0191 285 9321 or send an email to email@example.com.
-Discover four of the hottest hotels in New Zealand or find out more about Canada.
+If you want to speak to one of our Personal Travel Experts about a holiday to Canada or New Zealand, just give us a call on 0191 285 9321 or send an email to firstname.lastname@example.org.
+Find out more about Canada and New Zealand on our holiday destination pages.